-In the picture to the below you can now see that each 16x16 pixel tile only has one palette of 4 colors (three different colors, and then one black color, shared by all tiles in the BG).
+In the picture below, you can now see that each 16x16 pixel tile only has one palette of 4 colors (three different colors, and then one black color, shared by all tiles in the BG).

 Real quick tho—notice how much black there is?
 That is the common color in all of the palettes held in the BG.
 That’s the first color in all of the palettes!

-Below we have the “final” product, but of course it’s just a mock up and it’s subject to further scrutiny.
-I’d already showed it to some fellow MCs and they gave me a few pointers to make it better to play in and also fit in the specs which I will share here now!
+Below we have the “final” product, but of course, it’s just a mock-up and it’s subject to further scrutiny.
+I’d already shown it to some fellow MCs and they gave me a few pointers to make it better to play in and also fit in the specs which I will share here now!

 I made the “Robo-bonsai” (above left) as just an extra little decoration for the BG, so whether it’s there or not doesn’t matter.
 It’s made up of 23 unique 8x8 tiles, so I knew if I took it out it would immediately drop the total down a bunch, so I replaced it with some tiles that are already in the image in other places (above right)

 So that’s solved, and it was pretty easy to fix.
 I may need to alter the BG further to compensate for the HUD as well, so further editing may be necessary because the HUD is likely part of the BG and it will have its own unique tiles that will be part of the count for whatever BG the player is on.